 A: Yes.
 The IncuCyte® Live-Cell Analysis platform does not disturb your cells during the assay.
 Once the experiment is completed, simply remove the medium from the wells to perform additional analyses.

 A: Yes.
 Multiplexed measurements of cell health can be made using any unused imaging channel.
-The IncuCyte® instrument supports HD phase-contrast, green fluorescence and red fluorescence automated imaging modes.
+The IncuCyte® Live-Cell Analysis System supports HD phase-contrast, green fluorescence and red fluorescence automated imaging modes.